Andreas Michailidis

-Andreas Michailidis (Ανδρέας Μιχαηλίδης, born July 18, 1988) is a Greek mixed martial artist who competes in the Welterweight division.
+Andreas Michailidis (Ανδρέας Μιχαηλίδης, born July 18, 1988) is a Greek mixed martial artist who competes in the Welterweight division of Oktagon MMA.
 He has competed in the Ultimate Fighting Championship (UFC) and Bellator MMA.

 Background

 Michailidis is of Pontic Greek origin.
 At the age of 8, after moving from Kazakhstan to Greece, he started training, in wrestling and kickboxing at Malios Team.
 Continuing on with MMA and Brazilian Jiu-Jitsu training at Gracie Barra Greece where he achieved a black belt in Brazilian Jiu-Jitsu.

 Mixed martial arts career

 Early career

 After competing in numerous national Brazilian Jiu-Jitsu championships and tournaments, several MMA fights in Greece, winning the European Fight League Championship (EFL) Light Heavyweight Title, Michailidis moved to America to train with Antonio McKee and Quinton “Rampage” Jackson, for his upcoming fight in King Of The Cage: Slugfest.

 A few months later, Michailidis faced Jason Butcher at Bellator 128 on October 10, 2014.
 He lost the fight via TKO in the second round.

 After a year of training in Kings MMA, Michailidis traveled to Russia to fight in the World Fighting Championship Akhmat 9, where he won via TKO in the first round.
 Few months later his next successful appearance was in the United Arab Emirates to fight at Abu Dhabi Warriors 4 against Ion Pascu, where he won via unanimous decision.

 Michailidis faced Evgeny Shalomaev at Fight Nights Global 63: Alibekov vs. Khamitov on April 21, 2017.
 He won the bout via TKO in the first round.